Estimate Time10 min

 • Has had the potential to enhance portfolio diversification, though correlations with traditional assets have fluctuated.

-• Has not yet demonstrated a consistent, effective inflation hedge relative to equities.
+• May have potential to become an effective inflation hedge relative to equities.

 Investors thinking about adding bitcoin to their portfolio should consider prioritizing risk, as the cryptocurrency market has been very volatile.
 Perhaps more importantly, it doesn't yet have the long-term histories of the stock and bond markets, which means it's tough to confidently estimate its returns.